bsdevda/OTC-Drugs/README.md

 ### User Authentication

-Consider introducing user authentication elements such as: for improved security and user experience.
+Consider introducing user authentication elements such as: improved security and user experience.

 - Registration and login for users.
 - User profiles that include order history.